awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

 # Enabling IAM user and role access to your cluster<a name="add-user-role"></a>

 Access to your cluster using AWS IAM entities is enabled by the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator), which runs on the Amazon EKS control plane\.
-The authenticator gets its configuration information from the `eks-auth` `ConfigMap`\.
+The authenticator gets its configuration information from the `aws-auth` `ConfigMap`\.
 For all `aws-auth` `ConfigMap` settings, see [Full Configuration Format](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) on GitHub\.

 ## Add IAM users or roles to your Amazon EKS cluster<a name="aws-auth-users"></a>